 But maybe we’re wrong.
 We take it as a given that the principle of non-contradiction cannot be violated in our conceptions of either truth or of goodness.
-To a correspondentist in pursuit of the virtuous circle, the complex of truths that signal a complete understanding of reality, an axiom is that reality cannot be self-contradictory but must instead constitute a single unity whose components fit together like jigsaw puzzle pieces.
+To a correspondentist in pursuit of the virtuous circle, the complex of truths that signal a complete understanding of reality, an axiom is that reality cannot be self-contradictory but must instead constitute a single unity whose components can be fit together like jigsaw puzzle pieces by rational analysis.
 Indeed, the model of the interlocking scientific paradigms of the natural sciences is both a metaphor for and a piece of that unity.
-The existence of anomaly is thus prima facie evidence of an error of truth in discovering the virtuous circle.
-To a coherentist who constructs her own virtual circle of whatever elements she finds most useful, the principle of non-contradiction serves an even more vital function, for in her construction, the coherentist has only that principle against which to test her personalized truth and goodness claims (see “What Is the Virtual Circle?“).
+The existence of anomaly is thus prima facie evidence of an error of truth in constructing it.
+To a coherentist who creates her own virtual circle of whatever elements she finds most useful, the principle of non-contradiction serves an even more vital function, for in her invention, the coherentist has only that principle against which to test her personalized truth and goodness claims (see “What Is the Virtual Circle?“).
 The existence of an antinomy as crucial as the free will/determinism problem poses challenges to both models of justification, correspondence and coherence, not to mention to the core constituents of science, logic, and mathematics (see “What Counts as Justification?“).
 The “science” with the most to lose in this issue is human science, which entirely depends on the predictability of human responses to experience in order to achieve the predictability that is the minimal requirement of science.
 So the first relevant question to ask is this: can we live with fundamental antinomies like the determinism problem or do they require rational or experiential resolution (see “The Tyranny of Rationality“)?

 In the face of these knowledge crises and the central role of antinomies in them, we might be more concerned about the free will/determinism issue than we are, particularly since it is of such longstanding dispute.
 While its influences can be traced to postmodernism with all its baggage of received identity and the Romantic excess of existentialism as a reply, not to mention the elegiac and ironic tone of modern literary media, I think its impact has been somewhat muted by the undeniable universal response that we seem to accept the deterministic nature of reality while still feeling free.

 Of course, there are others.
 Recent philosophers of science frequently find themselves tipping toward the hard determinism that underlies all scientific efforts while modernist ethicists often fall on the theological side of the debate discussed above.
 Having investigated twentieth century compatibilist efforts as well as earlier modernist approaches, I think I have found a view that accomplishes three objectives.
 First, it resolves my own discomfort while still falling within the realm of knowledge.
 Second, that resolution is consistent with the absolutist religionist arguments listed above, though it does not rely on them.
-Third, the resolution it offers is also consistent with correspondence proofs of judgment, among them empiricism and reason, therefore violating neither my own virtual circle, the complex of knowledge and beliefs I accept as coherent truths, nor the virtuous circle, those truths justified by the correspondence proofs of judgment I have often defended in the past (see “What Makes It True?“).
+Third, the resolution it offers is also consistent with correspondence proofs of judgment, among them empiricism and undistilled experience, therefore violating neither my own beliefs, because it seems permissible to reason, nor any correspondence proofs of judgment, though I must also confess that like all proper beliefs, in itself is not justified by them. (see “What Makes It True?“).

 My compatibilist position is framed by Immanuel Kant’s fundamental argument that the concept of free will is a rational concept that cannot be proved by our subjective perceptions of it in experience.
 This dualism is fundamental to Kantian epistemology, the notion that we can never know pure concepts, noumena, but only their application in experience, phenomena.
 Since experience is sure to be partial, subjective, and contextual, Kant thought it inadequate to serve as the base for a claim to certain knowledge of a concept as powerful as free will.
 So though we certainly feel free, we cannot know that we are free.
 On the contrary, we know that the phenomenological world is not free but is determined.